This position has recently been accreted by UPTE HX and will be a part of that union moving forward.

 Master's degree in a related mental health area.

 A valid California license as a mental health provider (Psychologist, LMFT, LCSW or LPCC) in good standing.
+Job code subject to change based on license of hired individual.

 Advanced knowledge and understanding of clinical counseling principles, methods, procedures, and standards.
 Advanced knowledge of a specific counseling domain.
 Knowledge and experience providing time-limited counseling or brief psychotherapy, evaluation, diagnosis, and crisis intervention.